 Balancing things out

 It’s all about striking a balance between the natural elements and the man-made garden furniture along with the accessories, aiming for a ratio of between 60-70% / 40-30%.
 In the beginning, it’s absolutely fine if the furniture and accessories outnumber the natural elements, so long as there’s a plan to let the shrubbery grow out and surpass the man-made elements.
+In fact in many back gardens, a backyard coop for 10 hens or so can help to balance out the natural feel to your garden, while still maintaining its well kept and neat tidy feel to it.

 Either way, resist the temptation to overdo it as there definitely is such a thing as too much garden furniture and accessories.